Beardmix/CriticalMass_SmartBike/README.md

  3. Go into Preferences
  4. Add https://www.adafruit.com/package_adafruit_index.json as an 'Additional Board Manager URL'
  5. Restart the Arduino IDE
- 6. Open the Boards Manager from the Tools -> Board menu and install 'Adafruit nRF52 by Adafruit'
+ 6. Open the Boards Manager from the Tools -> Board menu and install 'Adafruit nRF52 by Adafruit' 0.9.0 version(last tested)
  7. Once the BSP is installed, select 'Adafruit Bluefruit nRF52 Feather' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.

 ### nrfutil